 To ensure you gain all the skills needed for a career as a hairdresser, you will need to start your apprenticeship at Level 2.
 On successful completion you can go into employment or continue on to our Level 3 advanced apprenticeship.
 Not ready for Level 2 study?

 To keep ahead of the changing trends and fashions in hairdressing, you will need the drive and motivation to keep improving and updating your personal and technical skills.
 This is a fast-paced and creative environment to work in, which requires excellent customer service, communication, organisation and timekeeping skills.
 Our courses have been developed with industry professionals to ensure the knowledge you gain is not only relevant and current, but will set you apart in the workplace.

 Share this course with someone you know...

-You are aged 16 - 18 and wish to pursue a career in the hairdressing industry, enjoy working within a salon environment and on a one to one basis with clients.
+You wish to pursue a career in the hairdressing industry, enjoy working within a salon environment and on a one to one basis with clients.